canarytrace/documentation/docs/features/hero.md

 **Elasticsearch index**

-- `c.performance-entries-*` performance mark timestamps are stored with the same index as [performance entries](/docs/features/live-reporting#cperformance-entries-).
+- Hero Elements are automatically stored into `c.performance-entries-*` index with [performance entries](/docs/features/live-reporting#cperformance-entries-).

 ### How to make it work